mathiasverbeke0/ExcelComparisonTool/README.md

 # Excel Comparison Tool
-This application is used to compare the contents of two csv files and identify any common lines.
+This application is used to compare the contents of two csv files and identify any common or unique lines.
 The comparison is performed line by line, and the result is saved in a new excel file.
 The original excel files are first converted to csv files, and the comparison is performed on the csv files.

 ## Requirements
 * Python 3.x